No-Cash-7970/txnDuck/docs/DEVELOPERS.md

   characters

-The code style guidelines for TypeScript, JavaScript and YAML files are enforced using a linter.
+The code style guidelines for TypeScript, JavaScript and YAML files are enforced by a linter.
 Run the linter using the following command:

 ```bash
 yarn lint